Geriatric Residency Overview

 Applicants to the Brooks Geriatric Residency Program must:

-- Obtain Florida licensure or temporary licensure by the 2nd Friday in June
+- Must obtain a FL PT license or temporary license by the 2nd Friday in June

-- Meet all eligibility requirements to be employed as a practicing clinician within Brooks Rehabilitation
+- Must meet all eligibility requirements to be employed as a practicing Physical Therapist within Brooks Rehabilitation